 Employers prefer candidates with relevant experience because they’re easier to train.
 If you’ve got job-specific experience, emphasise it when the interviewer asks you why you want to work with them:

-I’d like to work for you because I’ve long admired your attention to detail when it comes to your website’s UX and accessibility.
-I’ve worked in UX focusing on making information easily available to the visually impaired for the past 10 years, and I have a lot of ideas for making your website even more accessible and user friendly.
+I’ve long admired your website’s user-oriented design and ease of use.
+I’ve worked in UX for the past 10 years, focusing on making information easily available to the visually impaired, and I have a lot of ideas for making your website even more accessible and user-friendly.

 Why do you want to work for this company?

-I want to work for Diageo because I read about your planned expansion of your Asian markets, and I believe my experience perfectly positions me to lead that charge.
-When I worked at Wiper and True, I headed up an expansion into Southeast Asia that pulled in £3 million annual in revenue from exports.
+Diageo is accelerating its expansion into Asian markets, and I believe my experience perfectly positions me to lead that charge.
+When I worked at Wiper and True, I led the Southeast Asian team for its first two years of operations and succeeded in pulling in £3 million annually in revenue from exports in my second year.
 I’m excited just thinking about the results I could produce working with the extensive resources you have at Diageo.

 Retail-specific answers